-Theorem \ref{thm: exact convergence speed} gives a simple, clean formula for the exact speed of convergence, with lower bound matches perfectly with the upper bound under certain conditions.
+Theorem \ref{thm: exact convergence speed} gives a simple, clean formula for the exact speed of convergence, with the lower bound matches perfectly with the upper bound.
 Theorem \ref{thm: exact convergence rate, discrete} is the discrete variant of Theorem \ref{thm: exact convergence speed}.
-It is interesting that the exact result in Theorem \ref{thm: exact convergence speed} for general state space does not hold anymore when the state space is discrete, though the convergence rate is still the same.
-Theorem \ref{thm: every point convergence rate} and Theorem \ref{thm: every point convergence, discrete} are also somewhat surprising as they show the IMH chain converges at the same rate for arbitrary initializations, which gives precise quantitative results on convergence rates.
+Interestingly, the exact result in Theorem \ref{thm: exact convergence speed} for general state space does not hold anymore when the state space is discrete, though the convergence rate is still the same.
+Theorem \ref{thm: every point convergence rate} and Theorem \ref{thm: every point convergence, discrete} are also somewhat surprising, as they show the IMH chain converges at the same rate for arbitrary initializations, which gives precise quantitative results on convergence rates.